Studio Session Guide

 Think of a Studio Session like a digital conference room where PDF drawings can be marked up either simultaneously or asynchronously.
 This guide covers the general life cycle of a Studio Session and includes code examples.
 To learn more about Studio and Studio Sessions in general, visit our Studio FAQ page.

 You can follow along with this guide and try many of the call outs in the Studio section of our API docs.
-See our Getting started in the Bluebeam Developer Portal guide for instructions on how to get a valid access token.
+See our Get started in the Bluebeam Developer Portal guide for instructions on how to get a valid access token.

 Studio Sessions lifecycle